Actifry Genius XL 2in1 YV970840

 Air fryers vary quite a lot in size and shape, and can take up quite a lot of worktop space.
 We list the dimensions and any useful storage features, such as a retractable cord, as part of our reviews.
 If you're worried about fitting the air fryer in your kitchen, head to our to find your perfect fit.

 Despite both having 'fryer' in their name, air fryers and deep fat fryers work quite differently.
-Air fryers are often referred to by manufacturers as healthy or low-fat fryers, as they use hot air and a small amount of oil to cook the chips.
+Air fryers are often referred to by manufacturers as healthy or low-fat fryers, as they use hot air and a small amount of oil to cook the chips by convection.
 The results are more akin to oven chips than traditional chip-shop chips.
-Deep fat fryers submerge chips in hot oil to cook them, giving a crispier, but more fat-laden, result.
+Deep fat fryers submerge chips in hot oil to cook them, giving a crispier but fattier result.